Arterial spin labelling

 Arterial spin labeling (ASL), also known as arterial spin tagging, is a magnetic resonance imaging technique used to quantify cerebral blood perfusion by labelling blood water as it flows throughout the brain.
 ASL specifically refers to magnetic labeling of arterial blood below or in the imaging slab, without the need of gadolinium contrast.
 A number of ASL schemes are possible, the simplest being flow alternating inversion recovery (FAIR) which requires two acquisitions of identical parameters with the exception of the out-of-slice saturation; the difference in the two images is theoretically only from inflowing spins, and may be considered a 'perfusion map'.

-The ASL technique was developed by Alan P. Koretsky, Donald S. Williams, John A. Detre and John S. Leigh, Jr in 1992.
+The ASL technique was developed by John S. Leigh Jr, John A. Detre, Donald S. Williams, and Alan P. Koretsky in 1992.

 Physics

 Arterial spin labeling utilizes the water molecules circulating with the brain, and using a radiofrequency pulse, tracks the blood water as it circulates throughout the brain.
 After a period of time in microseconds (enough to allow the blood to circulate through the brain), a 'label' image is captured.
 A 'control' image is also acquired before the labeling of the blood water.
 A subtraction technique gives a measurement of perfusion.
 In order to increase SNR, collections of control and label images can be averaged.
 There are also other specifications in the MRI that can increase SNR, like the amount of head coils of the MRI, or a stronger field strength (3 T is standard, but 1.5 T is satisfactory).
 In order to properly scale the perfusion values into cerebral blood flow units (CBF, ml/100g/1 min), a separate proton density map with the same parameters (but longer TR to fully relax the blood spins) is recommended to be acquired as well.
 Alternatively, the average control image can be used to generate CBF, which is the case for Phillips pCASL readouts.
 Usually background suppression is also applied to increase the SNR.
 Due to the different variations of each implementations, it is recommended that a large multi-scanner study should design a protocol minimizing the variety of readout methods used by each scanner.

-One study has shown suggests that although there are voxel differences when different readout methods are used, average gray matter CBF are still comparable.
+One study has shown that although there are voxel differences when different readout methods are used, average gray matter CBF are still comparable.
 Differences in SNR are apparent when each voxel compared, but collectively are negligible.